 - 1 lb cooked turkey slices

 - 1 tbsp fresh sage leaves chopped

-In saucepan over medium high heat bring chicken stock, onions, and oats to a boil.
-Reduce heat and allow to simmer 5 minutes.
+- In a saucepan over medium-high heat bring chicken stock, onions, and oats to a boil.
+Reduce heat and allow it to simmer 5 minutes.

 - Remove stock mixture from heat and stir in thyme, sage, salt, & pepper

 - Layer sweet potato slices, then apple slices, then turkey slices, in prepared pan.